hsf-training/hsf-training-docker/_episodes/09-gitlab-ci.md

 ~~~
 {: .source}

+Now, remove the line `image: rootproject/root-conda` underneath the stages, since the image-building stage uses its own dedicated image for automated image building (see callout below).
+You'll then need to explicitly specify that the other stages use this image by adding the line `image: rootproject/root-conda` to the stages, since it's no longer a global specification.

 Once this is done, you can commit and push the updated `.gitlab-ci.yml` file to your gitlab repo and check to make sure the pipeline passed.
 If it passed, the repo image built by the pipeline should now be stored on the docker registry, and be accessible as follows:

 ~~~bash